Configuring Celery for Async Water Quality Batches

 celery -A water_quality_pipeline inspect stats

-rabbitmqctl list_queues name messages consumers
+rabbitmqctl list_queues -p utility_vhost name messages consumers